Why Is My Hair So Knotty All Of A Sudden? Pro Hacks To Getting Them Out

 4. Gently squeeze away excess water.
 Avoid rubbing hair!

-5. Apply a deep conditioning treatment such as the Babassu Deep Treatment and finish with a leave-in Conditioner like our maurla oil for an extra dose of nourishment!
+5. Apply a deep conditioning treatment, such as the Babassu Oil Treatment Hair Mask and finish with a conditioning product, such as the Marula Oil Leave In Conditioner, for an extra dose of nourishment!

 Post Wash After-Care